istupakov/onnx-asr/README.md

 * T-Tech T-one (with CTC decoder, no streaming support yet)
 * OpenAI Whisper

-When saving these models in onnx format, usually only the encoder and decoder are saved.
+When saving these models in ONNX format, usually only the encoder and decoder are saved.
 To run them, the corresponding preprocessor and decoding must be implemented.
 Therefore, the package contains these implementations for all supported models:
 * Log-mel spectrogram preprocessors
 * Greedy search decoding